Vinyl Siding Calculator – Estimate Siding, Trim, and Material Pricing

 J-Channel Trim

 J-channel is a trim piece that is used to cover the exposed edges on the sides of vinyl siding.
-This is often used to cover the edges of windows and doors and the top of the wall beneath the soffit.
+This is often used to cover the edges of windows and doors, or as a transition between areas.

 Starter Strips

-Starter strips are used at the bottom of a wall to provide a solid attachment for the bottom of a piece of vinyl siding and to fur out the bottom of the piece for an even look.
-You’ll typically need this around the bottom of the wall.
+Starter strips are used at the bottom of a wall to provide a solid attachment for the bottom of a piece of vinyl siding.
+Starter strips are installed around the entire perimeter of the bottom walls of the home.

-Measure the walls along the bottom of all the siding to estimate starter strip material.
+Measure the walls along the bottom of all the siding in feet to estimate starter strip material.
+Round to the nearest whole foot, and add one more for waste when purchasing.

 Undersill or Utility Trim

-Measure all of the surfaces that will be exposed at the top of a piece of siding to estimate the amount of utility trim needed.
+Measure all of the surfaces that will be exposed at the top of a piece of siding in feet to estimate the amount of utility trim needed.
+Round up to the nearest whole foot and add one more when purchasing.

 Corner Trim

 Special trim is available to cover the outer edge of vinyl siding on an outside corner and for siding to meet at an inside corner for a finished look.
-Measure the height of each outside corner and add together to find the amount of outside corner trim needed and repeat this process for the inside corners.
+Measure the height of each outside corner in feet and add them together to find the amount of outside corner trim needed and repeat this process for the inside corners as needed.

 Other Materials